UPPMAX/LLM-workshop/docs/day3/post_training.md

 * "A is better than B" is not always what we are looking for.
 We would like to have in-between steps to be correct too for problems that requires thinking longer.
 * LLM can be given an environment that could include code unit tests, math verfiers, humans as judges or code executors in real-time as LLM is thinking.
 * Reward signals can help guide LLMs to generate better code, solve math problems or plan in multiple steps.
-Caveat being reward models are difficult create and LLMs are harder to stabilise and costly to train.
+Caveat being reward models are difficult to create and LLMs are harder to stabilise and costly to train.
 Reward hacking is a challenging to overcome.
 * Use cases:
     * When we can create verifiable reward signals
     * When tasks are multi-steps